prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_file_repeat_enabled_set(const wchar_t* name, boolean enabled);
 ```
-This service sets the repeat-enabled setting to use by the named File source.
+This service sets the repeat-enabled setting for named File source to use.

 **Parameters**
 * `name` - [in] unique name of the Source to update